NikLopezGoes/NikLopezGoes/README.md

 # 👋 Hi, I'm Nikolas Lopez

 I have A B.S. in CS from the University of Minnesota
-Currently working on full-stack development, machine learning, and recommender systems.
+Currently working on full-stack development, machine learning, and OOP.

 - 🔭 Current projects: Shift Building Website
-- 💬 Ask me about: Full stack Development, AI, and Machine learning
+- 💬 Ask me about: Full stack Development, AI, OOP, and Machine Learning
 - 📫 Reach me at: niklopez4102@gmail.com

 **Languages & Frameworks**